geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 Re-projecting
 ----------------

 Re-projecting is the process of changing the representation of locations from one coordinate system to another.
-All projections of locations on the Earth into a two-dimensional plane `are distortions <https://en.wikipedia.org/wiki/Map_projection#Which_projection_is_best.3F>`_, the projection that is best for your application may be different from the projection associated with the data you import.
+All projections of locations on the Earth into a two-dimensional plane are distortions.
+See `Which projection is best? <https://en.wikipedia.org/wiki/Map_projection#Which_projection_is_best.3F>`_for more information.
+The projection that is best for your application may be different from the projection associated with the data you import.
 In these cases, data can be re-projected using the :meth:`GeoDataFrame.to_crs` command:

 .. ipython:: python